 A stage is a major step in a tournament.
 Its purpose is to arrange and organize the competition for the participants following a specific and standardized method.
 This method is identified by the "type of the stage".

-There are currently six different types of stage supported on Toornament: single elimination, double elimination, groups, bracket groups, league and swiss system.
+There are currently seven different types of stage supported on Toornament: single elimination, double elimination, groups, bracket groups, league, swiss system and simple (FFA and duel).

 Each has its own method to arrange and display matches.
 For example, a "groups" stage will provide a list of groups.
 Each group will contain a ranking, a certain number of rounds, and matches between all participants of a group.